alphaeron/congen/k8s/README.md

 This document describes how to deploy the Congen application using Kubernetes with Minikube for local development and Skaffold for streamlined development workflows.

+## Image Tagging and Deployment Strategy

+- **No 'latest' tag:** Images are always tagged with a unique, versioned tag (e.g., `main-<git-hash>-<env>-<timestamp>`).
+The `latest` tag is not used or referenced in any deployment.
+- **Image management:** The image is set via a dedicated `image-tag-patch.yaml` in each overlay (local, staging, production).
+The main deployment and environment patches do not set the image or pull policy.
+- **ImagePullPolicy:** This is set in the base deployment (`k8s/base/congen-deployment.yaml`) and inherited by all overlays.
+The default is `IfNotPresent`.
+- **Patch structure:** Overlays’ deployment patches (`congen-deployment-patch.yaml`) do not set the image or pull policy.
+Only the image-tag-patch controls the deployed image version.

 ## Prerequisites

 ### Required Tools